guowenbin90/AI-MachineLearning/Course Structure.md

 ## Feature Scaling
 rescale = (x-x_min)/(x_max-x_min) (0,1)

+MinMaxScaler() when the features have dramatically different quantities and large difference

 These algorithms would be affected by feature rescaling.
 1. SVM with RBF kernel
 2. K-means clustering